AntonGuan/TimeOmni-VL/README.md

 🚀 **Usage:**

-1. **Batch parallel inference script** ([inference_parallel](inference/inference_parallel.py)):
+1. How to run parallel inference?
+Use the script [inference_parallel](inference/inference_parallel.py).

 📈 **Demos:**

-We also provide a user-friendly interface for interacting with the model.
-Below are demo runs for Understanding and Generation tasks (Forecasting and Imputation):
+We also provide an interactive interface for the model.
+Below we showcase demos for Understanding and Generation tasks, with Generation covering Forecasting and Imputation.

 * **Understanding Task Demo**: